sumittiware/Flutter-News/README.md

 ## Getting Started

-This is aa api integration project.
+This is an api integration project.

 Screenshorts
 <br>